 If a skin care (or hair care!) product contains comedogenic or irritating ingredients, your skin may greet you with a string of blemishes.
 Red flags differ for everyone, though, so you may have to play detective to figure out what might be clogging your pores; some experts even recommend a skin care journal to keep track of any new developments.

 If your pimples tend to come and go with the seasons, your environment may very well be to blame.
 For example, when the weather heats up, increased sweat and oil production can clog pores and lead to blemishes.
 (Consequently, winter skin stripped of moisture may produce even more oil to compensate.)

 Additionally, "Environmental pollution may cause acne breakouts," says board-certified dermatologist Jeanine Downie, M.D., co-host of The GIST Show.
-The tiny particulate matter in the air can sneak into your skin, block your pores, cause inflammation, and reduce oxygen.
+The tiny particulate matter6 in the air can sneak into your skin, block your pores, cause inflammation, and reduce oxygen7.
 That's why experts say washing your face every night is nonnegotiable (which we'll explain more later).

 Says Downie, inflammatory foods (like processed snacks, sugary sweets, and other high glycemic foods) can exacerbate acne.